mtlynch/mtlynch.io/_posts/2017-08-06-sia-nextcloud.md

 ## Nextcloud

 If you're familiar with Sia, you might be aware that Sia has its own graphical user interface, called [Sia-UI](https://github.com/NebulousLabs/Sia-UI).
 This UI is limited in functionality.
 Its main weakness is that it's a desktop app, so you can only access your files from a single computer.
-It also lacks support for viewing files, so if you have content like photos, video, or documents, you can't display them within Sia-UI.
-You have to copy them to a separate folder on your computer and view the files there.
+It doesn't support any media viewing, so if you want to view photos or video within your cloud storage, you have to copy the file to a folder on your local machine and open the copy.

 {% include image.html file="nextcloud-logo.png" alt="Nextcloud logo" max_width="260px" class="align-right" %}